-Progress Since the 2009 Inspection
+Progress Since the 2023 Inspection

-Our intent, aspiration and ambition in regard to the curriculum has been validated most recently by the school's designated LA Principal School Improvement Advisor - and on numerous occasions in the recent past by visiting HMI's, the DfE and the many other visitors who frequently effuse about Thomas Jones (Minister of State for School Nick Gibb in November 2022.
-The 2016-2021 Teaching School venture afforded a near permanent avenue for validation.
+Our intent, aspiration and ambition in regard to the curriculum has been validated most recently by the school's designated LA Principal School Improvement Advisor - and on numerous occasions in the recent past by the many other visitors who frequently effuse about Thomas Jones.
 Thomas Jones' pupils speak candidly about their learning.
 It is our collective desire to consistently deliver a curriculum that is eclectic and meets the needs of all.
 Nevertheless, the Leadership Team fully acknowledge that despite the school's attributes, especially pertaining to reading, PD, the quality of writing by our Year 6 scholars, and the EYFS, continual improvement is absolute.
 More detail can be found in the school's Curriculum Intent document.
 Subject leaders are resourceful, knowledgeable and keen.

 We have reinvented on numerous occasions.
-The leadership team's motivations are very much about 2024/2025/2026.
+The leadership team's motivations are very much about 2025/2026/2027.
 There exists a candid approach to much of what we do.
 The leadership team have an aversion to anything arising from excuses or complacency.
-The notion that one is only ever as strong as one's last challenge (and the next) resonates as much today as it did in 2009.
-Although the curriculum has always been a strength, and continues to evolve, marking remains a key focus.
-It is embedded.
-We opt for a minimal approach.
-Oral feedback is encouraged.
+The notion that one is only ever as strong as one's last challenge (and the next) resonates as much today as it did in 2023.
 The match between the quality of guidance that is afforded and the outcomes, is irrefutable, as evidenced by what is achieved at the end of Key Stage 2 - where all groups excel.
 There are no anomalies (this is all the more astonishing if one considers the starting point for many Reception pupils) - see 2024's EYFS Context Report.

-When originally executed, some of what has now become the 'norm' at Thomas Jones was considered innovative: having an in-house play therapist; organic free-range lunches; a long-established 'booster' programme - a pre-cursor to the Pupil and Catch-Up Premium, as well as the literature taught in Year 6, including works by Maya Angelou, Emily Dickinson, Blake, and Shakespeare in the original Middle English.
+When originally executed, some of what has now become the 'norm' at Thomas Jones was considered innovative: having an in-house play therapist; organic free-range lunches; a long-established 'booster' programme, as well as the literature taught in Year 6, including works by Maya Angelou, Emily Dickinson, Blake, and Shakespeare in the original Middle English.
 Despite a shift in direction, with the curriculum now at the centre of inspection, pedagogy and the quality of teaching and learning have remained paramount.
 Many of our pupils start their education from an exceptionally low baseline, but by the time they depart at the end of Key Stage 2, achieve highly (see above).

-Cosmetically, the fabric of the school building is the antithesis of how it was.
-The school grounds, beehives and nature garden are a now a hugely important part of our success, and are considered an antidote to the harshness of the inner city.
+Cosmetically, the fabric of the school building continues to evolve.
+The school grounds, beehive and nature garden are a hugely important part of our success, and are considered an antidote to the harshness of the inner city.
 The family of foxes that live in the wooded enclosure and other resident wildlife afford an otherworldly quality.

-Thomas Jones' demographic today is far more complex than in the past.
-The advent of WhatsApp has irrevocably added a dynamic.
-We have achieved the goal of establishing a school that genuinely serves a diverse microcosm of society, in which all groups excel.
+Thomas Jones' demographic since 2023 is perhaps more complex than in the past.
+The further advent of WhatsApp has irrevocably added a dynamic.
+We have achieved the goal of establishing a school that genuinely serves a diverse microcosm of society, in which all groups exceed.